 C-CD-5 Standards for Development on the Shoreline of Tomales Bay.
 New construction along the shoreline of Tomales Bay shall be limited in height to 15 feet above natural grade.
-Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water.
+Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water, and as allowed by Hazards Policy C EH 5 (Standards for Shoreline Development).

 C-CD-6 Structures on Public Trust Lands.
 Allow existing structures on public trust lands to be rebuilt if destroyed by natural disaster, in conformance with development standards specified in Section 30610(g) of the Coastal Act and other County policies.
 Construction of new residential dwellings on publictrust lands is not considered an appropriate public trust use and is not allowed.
 It should be noted that development on public trust lands is within the Coastal Development Permit jurisdiction of the California Coastal Commission.
-However, other County permit requirements (such as Design Review approval) may also apply.
+However, other County permit requirements (such as Design Review or Tidelands Permit approval) may also apply.